Skip to main content

 API trigger

-Execute flows programmatically via HTTP API.
-Perfect for integrating flows with external systems, webhooks, or custom applications.
+Execute workflows programmatically via HTTP API.
+Perfect for integrating workflows with external systems, webhooks, or custom applications.
 Endpoint

 Authorization: Bearer {api_key}